rainAndCloudxx/TPTSI/README.md

 - VUA-20: [https://github.com/YU-NLPLab/DeepMet](https://github.com/YU-NLPLab/DeepMet)

 <br>

-## Basic Usage
-- Change the experimental settings in `config/config.yaml`. <br>
-- Run `main.py` to train and test models. <br>
-- Command line arguments are also acceptable with the same naming in configuration files.
-- Download Pytorch RoBERTa model from Huggingface https://huggingface.co/roberta-base and put in the folder `roberta-base`.

 ## Running MelBERT

 Run the following command for training:<br>
 `python main.py`

-- Using RoBERTa, MelBERT gets about 78.5 and 75.7 F1 scores on the VUA-18 and the VUA-verb set, respectively.
-Using model bagging techniques, we get about 79.8 and 77.1 F1 scorea on the VUA-18 and VUA-verb set, respectively.
+- Based on the experimental results on roberta-base, TPTSI achieved excellent F1 sources of 86.7, 83.6, and 80.7 on the MOH, TroFi, and VUA datasets, respectively, all of which were better than the existing baseline models.
+- Change the experimental settings in `config/config.yaml`. <br>
+- Download Pytorch RoBERTa model from Huggingface https://huggingface.co/roberta-base and put in the folder `roberta-base`.